hectorC/Android_spcmic_recorder/README.md

 ## Installation

-1. Clone or download this repository
+1. Clone this repository (`git clone https://github.com/<you>/Android_spcmic_recorder.git`)
-2. Open the project in Android Studio
+2. Open the project in Android Studio (Giraffe or newer)
-3. Build and install the APK on your Android device
+3. Build and install the Debug APK on your Android device
-4. Grant necessary permissions when prompted
+4. On first launch, grant USB and audio recording permissions when prompted

 ## Usage

-1. **Connect the SPCMic**: Plug the SPCMic array into your Android device via USB-C
+1. **Connect the SPCMic** – Plug the array into the Android device via USB-C. Use the on-screen *Reconnect* button if Android races you to the claim.
-2. **Launch the App**: Open the SPCMic Recorder application
+2. **Launch the App** – “USB Audio Device Connected” confirms we hold the interface.
-3. **Check Connection**: Verify that "USB Audio Device Connected" appears
-4. **Monitor Levels**: View real-time level meters for all 84 channels
-5. **Start Recording**: Tap "Start Recording" to begin capture
+3. **Select Sample Rate** – Use the spinner to choose from the supported rates.
+The UI also shows the device-reported rate after negotiation.
+4. **Check Clip Status** – The clipping pill starts green (“No clipping detected”).
+It latches red if any channel hits full-scale.
+5. **Start Recording** – Tap **Start Recording** to begin capture.
+The second label shows the negotiated rate that will be embedded in the WAV file.
+6. **Reset Clipping (Optional)** – Tap **Reset** to clear the clip latch during a take.
-6. **Stop Recording**: Tap "Stop Recording" to end and save the file
+7. **Stop Recording** – Tap **Stop** to finish and flush the WAV header.

 ## File Storage